 The original models were located off Cayuga Parkway, and made their debut on July 3, 1960, with 77 homes built between 1960 and 1961.
 Designed by local architect Hugh Taylor, each home was touted to be of "contemporary design for modern desert living.”
 Starting at $25,000, 3 and 4 bedroom plans were designed with a central hall plan that allowed access to any room without passing through another.
 Taylor designed each home with a variety of roof lines (shed, flat, gable) and elevations featuring unique decorative block work.
 Other sides of the Taylor-designed home were finished in a Masonite siding with a light basketweave finish.
 The interior designs were by world-renowned designer C. Tony Pereira, who took care to ensure that color would be an integral part of the community.
 Other features of the homes included a fully landscape yard complete with palm tree, optional swimming pools, wall-to-wall wool carpeting, vinyl asbestos kitchen flooring, natural wood cabinetry, fireplaces and large sliding glass doors overlooking the terrace and pool areas.

-In 1961, Paradise Development hired the young architectural firm of Palmer & Krisel fresh from their success building hundreds of successful tract homes for Alexander Homes and other custom projects in Palm Springs, California.
-Local legend has it that Molasky was acquaintances with Bob Alexander, and after visiting Racquet Club Road Estates in Palm Springs, borrowed a sales brochure that served as inspiration for the Taylor-designed plans.
+In 1961, Paradise Development hired the architectural firm of Palmer & Krisel fresh from their success building hundreds of successful tract homes for Alexander Homes and other custom projects in Palm Springs, California.
+According to William Krisel, Molasky was friends with Bob Alexander, and after visiting Racquet Club Road Estates in Palm Springs, borrowed a sales brochure that served as inspiration for the Hugh Taylor-designed plans.
 The Paradise Palms Model 1 was actually derived from the Palmer & Krisel Racquet Club Road Estates plans, while the Model 2, 3 and 4 were derived from other Palmer & Krisel-designed neighborhoods found throughout southern California, Arizona and Texas.

 Using similar concepts employed in other Palmer & Krisel communities, each home was offered in three unique elevations with flat, gable, folded plate or butterfly roofs.
 Homes were post and beam construction with facades using combinations of decorative block, shadow block, stone or board and batten siding.
 Sides and rears of homes were finished in a medium sand stucco finish.
 Facades were also accented with modern-styled window planter boxes, sunflaps, and wooden window screens.
 Interiors offered shoji sliding doors (model 4, 6, 8 and 14s only), kitchens with floating islands (Models 1, 2, 4 6, 8 and 14s) and unique suspended upper cabinetry over breakfast bars.
 Countertops were offered in 4” x 8” ceramic tiles in grey, yellow, brown, cinnamon, and blue, a hallmark of Krisel’s designs, and custom rectangular brass pulls accented cabinetry offered in light or dark stained natural wood finishes.
 Other unique features include marble countertops in each bathroom, sunken bathtubs, unique fireplaces with either block or floating concrete hearths (Models 1, 5, 6, 7, 8 and 12 only).